Skip to Content

 Increase in blood flow in pregnancy is vital for the growth of the uterus and baby.
 However, increased blood supply to the uterus will cause the fibroids to grow too.
 During the second trimester of pregnancy, fibroids may outgrow their blood supply.
 This would result in either bleeding of the fibroid or death of fibroid tissue forming cystic spaces.
 These conditions will cause pain and mild fever.

-However, These conditions are treated during pregnancy with NSAIDs and bed rest.
+However, These conditions are treated during pregnancy with rest and pain relief.
+Avoid self-medicating with NSAIDs in pregnancy unless your clinician advises it.

 How do fibroids affect pregnant women?

 The effect of fibroids in pregnancy is dependent on the size and location.
 Small fibroids may not cause a problem in pregnancy.
-However, submucous fibroids and huge fibroids will cause problems in pregnancy.
+However, submucous fibroids and huge fibroids may cause problems in pregnancy.

 Cervical fibroids can cause problems during delivery.
 Fibroid in the cervix prevents descent of the baby.
 Therefore, obstructing labor.
-Women with cervical fibroid during pregnancy will require a cesarean section.
+Women with cervical fibroid during pregnancy may require a cesarean section.

 How do fibroids prevent women from getting pregnant?